jorgeloopzz/dotfiles/.config/ranger/README.md

 sudo pacman -S w3m
 ```

-And with that, follow same steps like above, only change this line:
+And with that, follow same step like above:

 ```
 set preview_images_method w3m